-Together with the growing number of choices for build-tools and frameworks there are also many opinions for how modules are stored within a repository.
+Together with the growing number of choices for build-tools and frameworks there are also many ways in which modules can be stored within a repository.

 Initially, Artifactory supported the Maven layout conventions for dealing with modules (and relying on Maven-specific metadata).
 However, your build tool should be able to "talk" to the repository "naturally", so if you are using Ivy or Gradle, there is no need to configure them to use the Maven conventions in order to "fit in".
 Moreover, combining and chaining repositories that use different layouts should work out-of-the-box.